SUS-SS2022/conv-recognition/README.md

 where
  - ```--prediction``` path to store the prediction per frame
  - ```--vispath``` if given stores the visualization at this path
- - ```--vis``` if enabled visualizes the prediction during runtime
+ - ```--vis``` if enabled, visualizes the prediction during runtime

-In order to label the data you can use following command:
+To label the data, you can use the following command:

 ```
 python develop/check.py video destination --prediction prediction
 ```

 where
  - ``video`` is the path to the video to check.
-You can use the visualisation created with predict.py to qualitatively check the prediction
+You can use the visualization created with predict.py to check the prediction qualitatively

-To calculate the accuracy, precision and recall as well as visualize them in a barplot you can run following command:
+To calculate the accuracy, precision, and recall, as well as visualize them in a barplot, you can run the following command:
 ```
 python develop/eval.py results predictions sota labels
 ```